Scikit-Learn#

 Further Models#

-This section of the course has only introducded a very small subset of models that are avaliable, alongside not diving into the different arguements that are avaliable.
-If you are interested in learning more about the models themselves, and key practical aspects of deploying and ensuring the validity of models you develop then please attend this couses next course “Introduction to Machine Learning”
+This section of the course has only introduced a very small subset of models that are avaliable, alongside not diving into the different arguments that are available.
+If you are interested in learning more about the models themselves, and key practical aspects of deploying and ensuring the validity of models you develop, then please attend e course “Introduction to Machine Learning”.